 - UL Spring Semester: Mid February - Early July

-- Students attending UL Autumn Semester will not be able to return to UBC for Term 2 (not including students in the Faculty of Arts)
+- Students attending UL Autumn Semester will not be able to return to UBC for Term 2 (except EFLE and the Faculty of Arts which end in December)

 - Université de Lausanne summer French language courses